alexandreLamarre/Network-Analysis-Visualization/README.md

-# Network Algorithm Visualization
+# Network mnalysis Visualization

-The goal of the Network Algorithm Visualization, or NAV for short, is to be able to visualize important network layout algorithms with little to no knowledge about the inner workings of a network.
-Indeed, it should be used as an educational tool to help familiarize yourself with networks and representation of data by networks.
-The app should also highlight the usefuleness and power of the heuristics used to create these amazing network layouts.
+The goal of the Network Analysis Visualization project is to provide an open source driven network algorithm visualizer, for the purpose of visualizing uncommon network analysis techniques and preprocessing algorithms.

 ## Table of contents: